nightlxight/discord-bots/docs/errors.md

 ## DiscordAPIError: Cannot send an empty message

-Please send your code in [here](https://github.com/nightlxight/discord-bots/issues/new/choose).
+Please send your code in [here](https://github.com/nightlxight/discord-bots/issues/new/choose) so we can help you fix the problem